henry232323/viper-lang/README.rst

 Variables
 ~~~~~~~~~~
-variables are set like in python, but with a dollar sign ($) in front of the name. variables are retrieved in the same way,
-the name with a dollar sign ($) in front. variables can be marked as `static` by putting `static` in front of the variable
+variables are set like in python. variables are retrieved in the same way. variables can be marked as `static` by putting `static` in front of the variable
 name. static variables cannot be changed by anything other than intervention in python code

 .. code-block::

-    $myvar = "red"
+    myvar = "red"

-    static $mystaticvar = "blue"
+    static mystaticvar = "blue"

-    $mystaticvar = "hello"  <-- StaticError
+    mystaticvar = "hello"  <-- StaticError

 functions
 ~~~~~~~~~~